brodsa/loopitoy/README.md

 **Image**: The final image by [Susan Holt Sumpson](https://unsplash.com/@shs521?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash) on the landing page was chosen on [unsplash].
 Two keywords were given: playing children; to get the best suitable image for the second-hand toy e-shop.

 ## Features
 The features of the web page were planned using Agile methodology to ensure Minimum Value Product and to address planned User Stories.
 The core features of this django-base webpage includes CRUD functionality for both Site Users and Site Owner, so that users can create, read, update and delete records.
+In additonal, messages are displayed after each CRUD activity.

 The sites of e-shop are categorized into severel groups:
 - **Landing & Informative Pages** includes Landing and How it Works Pages.